Rejection Sampling is Optimal for Relative Entropy Coding: The Ring Toss Code

 Note that since we are using a universal upper bound $M$, we have $(K \mid X) \sim \Geom(1 / M)$ irrespective of $X$.
 In particular, ${\Prob(K \geq k \mid X) = \left(1 - \frac{1}{M} \right)^{k-1}}$ and $\Exp[K \mid X] = M$.
 Finally, letting $(Y_1, U_1) \sim P_Y \times \Unif(0, 1)$, we get

 Next, we deal with the second term in~\eqref{eq:cross_entropy_terms}.
 First, we let ${R_i = \log (1 - w_{Y_i}(MU_i)) \cdot(1 - \Ind{MU_i \leq r(Y_i \!\mid\!
 X)})}$ and get

-where~\eqref{eq:wald} follows from the generalized Wald's equation, since $K$ is a stopping time adapted to $\{R_i\}_{i = 1}^\infty$, and~\eqref{eq:defofwidth} follows from the definition of $w_y$. \Cref{eq:logineq} is an application of the law of total expectation and the inequality $(1 - x) \log (1 - x) \geq -x \log e$.
+where~\eqref{eq:wald} follows from the generalized Wald's equation, since conditioned on $X$, $K$ is a stopping time adapted to $\{R_i\}_{i \ge 1}$, and~\eqref{eq:defofwidth} follows from the definition of $w_y$. \Cref{eq:logineq} is an application of the law of total expectation and the inequality $(1 - x) \log (1 - x) \geq -x \log e$.
 Theorem~\ref{thm:rts} follows. \end{proof} The ring toss code has a nice geometric interpretation: it transforms relative entropy coding into a search problem over $\XSpace$.
 Conventionally, a relative entropy code searches for a sample $Y_K$ which falls under the Radon-Nikodym derivative (or satisfies an analogous property).
 In this way, most relative entropy codes search over $\YSpace$.
 Instead, the ring toss code searches over $\XSpace$ for the set such that $M U_i \leq r(Y_i \mid X)$, as shown in Fig.~\ref{fig:rts}.
 Defining the sets $S_i = \qty{x \in \mathcal{X} : \RND{P_{Y \mid X}}{P_Y}(Y_i \mid x) \geq M U_i}$, it is actually possible to exactly compute the distribution $P_{K \mid Z}$.
 In particular, $K = k$ if (1) $x \in S_k$, and (2) $x \notin S_i$ for each $i = 1, \ldots, k-1$.
 Hence,

 One can view $Q_{K \mid Z}$ as an approximation of this distribution, which would be exact if the supports $S_i$ had measure zero overlap under $P_X$.
-However, as~\eqref{eq:lowerbound} shows, using this more complicated distribution stands to improve by at most $\log e$ bits over the current bound.
+However, in light of the functional information lower bound, using this more complicated distribution stands to improve by at most $\log e$ bits over the current bound.

-Theorem~\ref{thm:rts}, along with Theorem III.1 of~\cite{flamich2025redundancy}, gives a complete characterization of the one-shot rate of relative entropy codes for channels with a bounded density ratio: \begin{corollary}[Generalized Noiseless Source Coding Theorem] Let $X, Y \sim P_{X, Y}$ be such that $\RND{P_{Y \mid X}}{P_Y}(y \mid x) \leq M$ for all $x$ and $y$.
+Theorem~\ref{thm:rts}, along with Theorem III.1 of~\cite{flamich2025redundancy}, gives a complete characterization of the one-shot rate of relative entropy codes for channels with a bounded density ratio: \begin{corollary}[Tight One-Shot Characterization of Relative Entropy Coding] Let $X, Y \sim P_{X, Y}$ be such that $\RND{P_{Y \mid X}}{P_Y}(y \mid x) \leq M$ for all $x$ and $y$.
 Let $H^* \defeq \inf_{Z \perp X} H(Y \mid Z)$ be the minimum rate achievable by any relative entropy code.
 Then,

 \end{corollary}

 Note that the assumption of Corollary~\ref{cor:gnsct} applies to all finitely-supported channels.
 Furthermore, when $X$ is discrete and $X \to Y$ is the trivial channel $Y = X$, we have $\FI{X}{Y}=\Ent(X)$.
 Thus, the corollary also recovers the noiseless source coding theorem with a slightly worse constant term of $1 + \log e \approx 2.44$ instead of $1$.
 The cost of the ring toss code can also be written in terms of the mutual information, improving the best-known constant from 2.74 to 2.45~\cite{li2025discrete}. \begin{corollary} Let $P_{X, Y}$ be as in Corollary~\ref{cor:gnsct}.
 Then, the ring toss code satisfies